Weak decays of triply heavy baryons in the light-front approach: Acknowledgements

 \section{Acknowledgements}

-The author is grateful to Profs.~Qin Chang, Run-Hui Li, Wei Wang and Dr.~Zhi-Peng Xing for valuable discussions.
-This work is supported in part by National Science Foundation of China under Grant No.~12065020.
+The authors are grateful to Profs.~Qin Chang, Chun-Khiang Chua, Run-Hui Li, Wei Wang and Zhi-Peng Xing for valuable discussions.
+This work is supported in part by National Natural Science Foundation of China under Grant No.~12065020.